Ashokpdobariya/hyva-qtym/README.md

 ## What does it do?

-It allows to use the standard qty another theme path for checkout when using the Hyva Theme
+It allows to increase and decrease quantatity on upateqty button clicked on mini-cart through Hyva-Theme

 ## Installation